This post has been updated to reflect the latest information from 2016.

 Average GRE scores for UCLA – the scores we know

 If you’re gunning for such a prestigious university like UCLA or Columbia, you can rest assured an average score on the GRE isn’t going to get you very far.
-Here’s the US News & World Report data on the engineering program at UCLA:
+Here’s the US News & World Report data on the engineering and education programs at UCLA:

 Estimating UCLA GRE scores in other disciplines